indigo423/opennms.org/user/pages/opennms/_features/features.en.md

 class: big
 features:
 	- header: Service Assurance
-	  text: "Synthentic polling to detect service outages and measure latency for graphing and thresholding.
+	  text: "Detect service outages and measure latency for graphing and thresholding via synthetic polling.
 Out-of-the-box support for many applications with configurable service monitors.
-Remote monitoring of application and services from user's perspective."
+Remotely monitor applications and services from the user's perspective."
 	  icon: heartbeat
 	  linkurl: "service-assurance"
 	  linktext: "Find Out More"
 	- header: Performance Management
-	  text: "Collect performance metrics from industry standard agents via SNMP, JMX, WMI, NRPE, NSClient++ and XMP just by configuration.
-Gather performance data from applications with customizable generic collectors with HTTP, JDBC, XML or JSON."
+	  text: "Collect performance metrics from industry standard agents via SNMP, JMX, WMI, NRPE, NSClient++ and XMP simply through configuration.
+Gather performance data from applications via customizable generic collectors with HTTP, JDBC, XML or JSON."
 	  icon: tachometer
 	  linkurl: "http://www.getgrav.org"
 	  linktext: "Find Out More"
 	- header: Easy Integration
-	  text: "Based on the flexible and extensible architecture, it is possible to extend the service polling and performance data collection framework.
-Integration OpenNMS in your existing infrastructure with strong north bound interfaces for Alarms and ReST API."
+	  text: "Use the flexible and extensible architecture of OpenNMS to extend service polling and performance data collection frameworks.
+Strong north bound interfaces for Alarms and ReST API help to integrate OpenNMS into your existing infrastructure."
 	  icon: cubes
 	  linkurl: "http://www.getgrav.org"
 	  linktext: "Find Out More"
 ---

-**OpenNMS** is a carrier-grade, integrated, open source platform to build network monitoring solutions.
+**OpenNMS** is a carrier-grade, highly integrated, open source platform designed for building network monitoring solutions.
-It is available in two versions.
-**Meridian** is developed for **Enterprises** and **Businesses** with stability and long term support in mind, while **Horizon** is the place where **innovation** happens **quickly**.
-It addresses the requirements for monitoring new technologies and IT ecosystems.
+There are two distributions of OpenNMS: Meridian and Horizon.
+Using **Meridian** is advisable for **enterprises** and **businesses** looking for **stability** and **long term support**. **Horizon** is the place where **innovation** happens **quickly** and is ideal for monitoring new technologies and IT ecosystems.
+Both distributions are completely open source.